You could have a remote job next month!

 18. AUTHENTIC JOBS

 Authentic Jobs bills itself as the “the job board for web professionals.”
-While it’s position listings aren’t remote specific, working remotely is common in tech, which means you’ll find plenty of remote listings here.
+While its position listings aren’t remote specific, working remotely is common in tech, which means you’ll find plenty of remote listings here.
 Just click the “wireless logo” the site uses for its jobs search and then filter by remote jobs.
-This is a beautifully designed and easy to use site, reflective of its focus on providing job opportunities for web designers and web developers.
+This is a beautifully designed and easy to use virtual job board, reflective of its focus on providing job opportunities for web designers and web developers.

 Dribbble is most often known as a pillar site for freelance web designers to share their portfolios and find their next gig—but it has a lesser known jobs listing feature, too.
 There’s a location tab on top of the screen where you can click “remote / anywhere” and then be off to the races finding your next work-from-home gig.

 Have you always dreamed of working for a tech startup, but don’t live in a tech hub?
 That’s the beauty of working remotely—it doesn’t matter!
 If you head over to AngelList—a top source for startup job listings—you can enter a for a job search and click “Remote OK” when you’re prompted for your search type.
 Then—tech hub or not—you can find a startup that’s right for you.